alt3/rank-my-wallet/contributing.md

 ### Request new languages

-If you want to add a missing language, please create a discussion as shown below.
+If you want to add a missing language, please create a discussion as shown below so we can:

+1. Technically enable the language

+2. Pre-translate it for you

-After we have technically enabled the language, you will receive an email and can start translating.
+Once the language is active, you will receive an email and can start working on the translation.

 ![Screenshot of Crowdin discussion for new language](./docs/img/crowdin-request-new-language.png)